luisrafaelinf/transformer/README.md

 - Transformers Battle:

-Fight with a list of transformers
+Fight with a list of transformers (GET)
 > /transformer/v1/battle

 -The above operations are available into a postman file collection located into the directory postman with data to test.
 This collection file was exported with the version v2.1